AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 #### Create field within [!DNL Dynamics 365] {#prerequisites-custom-field}

-Create the custom field of type `Simple` with field data type as `Single Line of Text` which Experience Platform will use to update the segment status within [!DNL Dynamics 365].
+Create the custom field of type `Simple` with field data type as `Single Line of Text` which Experience Platform will use to update the audience status within [!DNL Dynamics 365].
 Refer to the [!DNL Dynamics 365] documentation to [create a field (attribute)](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/customize/create-edit-fields?view=op-9-1) if you need additional guidance.

 An example setup within [!DNL Dynamics 365] is shown below: